philips-software/terraform-provider-hsdp/docs/resources/iam_org.md

 * `parent_org_id` - (Required if not root org) The parent Org ID (GUID)
 * `is_root_org` - (Optional) Marks the Org as a root organization (boolean)
 * `wait_for_delete` - (Optional) Blocks until the organization delete has completed.
 Default: `false`.
-  The organization delete process can take some as all its associated resources like users, groups, roles etc. are removed recursively.
+  The organization delete process can take some time as all its associated resources like users, groups, roles etc. are removed recursively.
 This option is useful for ephemeral environments where the same organization might be recreated shortly after a destroy operation.